Free SCP servers for Windows Linux and Mac

 Key Features:

-• Enables Linux utilities to run on Windows
+• Enables Linux Programs to Run on Windows: Interprets Linux syntax

 Why do we recommend it?

 Cygwin isn’t an SCP service, instead, it enables you to run Unix and Linux programs on Windows.
-This quality gives you scope to consider Linux programs even if you on;y have Windows devices.
+This quality gives you scope to consider Linux programs even if you only have Windows devices.

 Cygwin is mentioned in this article because there are many Linux SSH and SCP servers that ostensibly are only available as Linux packages, but digging a little deeper often reveals that they also have Cygwin packages.
 Windows systems administrators that are comfortable with a Linux application of any sort should investigate if a Cygwin package is available.